Dalma-Systems/fi-brew/docs/index.md

-# Welcome to CoFFEE
+# Welcome to FI-BREW

-CoFFEE is a component of FEATS system, a DIH^2 project.
+FI-BREW is a component of FEATS (FIWARE-Enabled Autonomous Transport System), a DIH<sup>2</sup> project.

 ## Guide

-You should start by reading the project [Architecture](architecture.md) and then the [API](api.md) exposed by CoFFEE.
+You should start by reading the project [Architecture](architecture.md) and then the [API](api.md) exposed by FI-BREW.
 After that you should follow [Installation Guide](installationguide.md) steps.

-At this point you have installed all the required tools and compiled CoFFEE source code.
-Jump to [Getting Started](getting-started.md) section to start all the components (docker images) required to execute CoFFEE.
+At this point you have installed all the required tools and compiled FI-BREW source code.
+Jump to [Getting Started](getting-started.md) section to start all the components (docker images) required to execute FI-BREW.

 Finally go to [User Manual](usermanual.md) section to know how to test the application.